 The Wonder Weeks by Frans X. Plooij

 "This book was everything when I had my son, Costa.
-Something would be going on or he would be fussing for no reason, and I would turn to the book," recommends Prendergas.
+Something would be going on or he would be fussing for no reason, and I would turn to the book," recommends Prendergast.
 "Inevitably, it would reassure me that it was totally normal and that he was going through a natural phase of development.
 It really offers so much relief for first-time moms."
-The book will help you understand the reason behind crying, eating, and sleeping problems, among much more.
+The book will help you understand the reason behind crying, eating, and sleeping problems, along with much more.

 The First Forty Days by Heng Ou